 At the Joan B. Kroc School for Peace Studies, we offer different graduate degree options with one thing in common: building peacemakers.
 Maybe you’ve just decided you want to help create more peaceful communities or you’ve been considering this pathway for a while.
 Whatever your future holds, we have the resources, ideas, faculty, research, and most importantly, we have the passion to help you begin this journey.

-What Peace and Justice Degree Program is Right For Me?
+What Peace Studies Degree Program is Right For Me?

 There are a lot of factors to consider when choosing the best program for you – length of the program, modality options, cost – but most importantly, deciphering which graduate program is best for you based on your individual interests.